 Public Roman Latrines (Toilets) in Ephesus

-Given that the Ancient Romans build up their civilization roughly 1000 years after the ancient Greeks, It makes sense that they borrowed some techniques on the toilet as well.
+Given that the Ancient Romans built up their civilization roughly 1000 years after the ancient Greeks, It makes sense that they borrowed some techniques on the toilet as well.
 The technique associated with building a toilet was actually quite simple.
 Long benches with holes were placed above the channels of flowing water.

 Roman Public toilet latrine

-As interesting as it may sound, public latrines were one of the places where Romans socialized.
-So that there was no separator between the single-occupant toilet seat in the latrines which means they were sitting side by side without any separator while doing their business.
 So how did they clean their behind when they finished their business?
 Clean water was constantly flowing through the channel in front of where they were sitting.
 They would clean their behinds with a sea sponge attached to a stick by dipping it in clean flowing water.
 Also, latrines were not free of charge.
 You had to pay an entrance fee.

 A Part of the Latrine in Ephesus